Scobalula/IWAkimboPatcher/README.md

 # License/Disclaimer

-IWAkimboPatcher is license under the General Public License 3.0, it comes with NO warranty and I hold no liability for damages.
+IWAkimboPatcher is license under the MIT License, it comes with NO warranty and I hold no liability for damages.

 It was made as a quick app to fix animations for me, it was build to suit my needs, if you don't know how to use it or can't get it to work, don't ask me.